Trump mulls sending all who cross border illegally to Mexico

 Since November, the administration has denied asylum to hundreds of people from El Salvador and Honduras and flown them to Guatemala with a chance to seek protection there.

 There were more than 851,000 arrests for crossing the border during the 2019 fiscal year, which ended Sept.
-30. The proposed rule would apparently not apply to much smaller numbers who present themselves at ports of entry to seek asylum.
+30. The new policy would not apply to asylum-seekers who present themselves at land ports of entry, the official said.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The worldwide outbreak has sickened more than 180,000 people and left more than 7,000 people dead.
 In the United States, there have been more than 4,000 confirmed cases and scores of deaths.